cannin/ihop-reach/_reports/2019-08-23-gsoc-final-report.md

 In these last three months, I got to know BioInformatics can help to improve life.
 The project aims to make it easy for researchers to find molecular interactions.
 I hope the tool becomes the favourite tool of the researchers in BioInformatics and related fields.

 I never expected to learn so much in such a short time, the project has helped me to understand how things work at the production level and the level of code and documentation it demands.
 The program taught me the power of Open Source and why it is important to the community.
-Thanks to the program and my mentor for making me confident enough to contributed in repositories where I would never think of forking.
+Thanks to the program and my mentor for making me confident enough to contribute to repositories where I would never think of forking.

-I would like to thank my parents and brother for their support.
-I would also like to thank my friend, [Priti](https://github.com/pritishaw) for constantly supporting me, especially during the application and community bonding period.
+I would like to thank my parents and brother for their constant support.
+I would also like to thank my friend, [Priti Shaw](https://github.com/pritishaw) for constantly supporting me, especially during the application and community bonding period.
 I am grateful to [William Markuske](https://github.com/wmarkuske) for providing the computational requirements for the project.

 Any flight cannot fly in the right direction without its Captain, my mentor, [Augustin Luna](https://github.com/cannin) did the same for the project.
 He was calm, patient and helped me whenever I was stuck.
-He has taken some major decisions and now I understand the importance of those, one of them being scrapping the REST API in favour of GraphQL API.
+He has taken some major decisions and now I understand their importance, one of them being scrapping the REST API in favour of GraphQL API.
 He is the perfect mentor a student can get.

 > The free sharing and teaching of open source is incompatible with the notion of the solitary genius.
 > ~*Golan Levin*